SdevOne/NdiayeSalmane_12_03122020/README.md

 5 - Go back to the project and launch it with the command yarn start

-6 - Click on the cards links to display the profiles
+6 - Click on the cards to display the profiles

 ## Documentation

-To see the documentation, launch the command yarn run doc in the terminal
+To see the documentation, open the docs folder and open the index.html file